GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

    decide whether the student who submitted that response is allowed to submit a replacement response.
 If you do not want to allow the student to submit a replacement response, you do not need to take any additional action.
-The student receives a grade of zero for the entire submission To allow the student to resubmit a response for a cancelled submission, :ref:`reset the student's attempts for the problem<reset_attempts>`.
+The student receives a grade of zero for the entire submission.
+To allow the student to resubmit a response for a cancelled submission, :ref:`reset the student's attempts for the problem<reset_attempts>`.